 - employer contributions deemed to arise under IR35 for personal service companies.

-The allowance is limited to the employer Class 1 NIC liability if that is less than the Employment Allowance.
+The allowance is limited to the employer Class 1 NICs liability if that is less than the Employment Allowance.

 The allowance is claimed as part of the normal payroll process.
-The employer's payment of PAYE and NIC is reduced each month to the extent it includes an employer Class 1 NIC liability until the Employment Allowance limit has been reached.
+The employer's payment of PAYE and NICs is reduced each month to the extent it includes an employer Class 1 NICs liability until the Employment Allowance limit has been reached.

 Time of payment of contributions